frappe/bench/README.md

 =====================

-You can setup the bench for production use by configuring two programs, Supervisor and nginx.
+You can setup the bench for production use by configuring two programs , Supervisor and nginx.
+These steps are automated if you pass `--setup-production` to the easy install script or run `sudo bench setup production`

 Supervisor
 ----------